 Third principal of Bannock Stake Academy (later Ricks Academy), 1894-1899.
 Married Rosalie Heaneault.

-Capitalize the names of specific courses: Biology 100 and Communications 111: Writing for Communication Careers.
+Capitalize the names of specific courses: Biology 100 and Communication 111: Writing for Communication Careers.
 Do not capitalize references to general subjects.
-For example, “After taking an introduction to biology class, he was ready to study anatomy and physiology.”.
+For example, “After taking an introduction to biology class, he was ready to study anatomy and physiology.”

 See Academic Colleges and Departments.